Published On: Apr 06 2012 01:42:24 PM EDTUpdated On: Aug 06 2015 08:45:00 AM EDT

 In January, Ann Curry announced she was leaving NBC as a full-time employee to begin a new relationship withNBCUniversalthat allows her to report on any platform and on any network, including NBC News.
 She also is developing a media start-up, seeded by NBCUniversal, to provide reporting and content to be distributed over multiple platforms.

 Stephen Colbert bid farewell on his final episode of "The Colbert Report" in December 2014 after a nine-year run.
-Everyone from National Institutes of Health Director Francis Collins to New Jersey Sen. Cory Booker to former Arkansas Gov. Mike Huckabee --- and even former President Bill Clinton, tweeting --- appeared during the 23-minute finale, all singing "We'll Meet Again."
-Colbert will be taking over for David Letterman once he retires next year.
+Numerous celebrities, politicians and public officials appeared during the 23-minute finale, all singing "We'll Meet Again."
+Colbert will take over the "Late Show" for David Letterman on CBS starting on Sept.
+8.

-Diane Sawyer officially stepped down as anchor of ABC's "World News" in August 2014, but will focus on primetime specials and big interviews for the network.
+Diane Sawyer officially stepped down as anchor of ABC's "World News" in August 2014, but continues to focus on primetime specials and big interviews for the network.

 Following a week-long celebration of her career, May 16, 2014 marked Barbara Walters' final episode of "The View."
 While Walters will remain under contract to ABC for some time and will continue to pursue big-ticket interviews, she will no longer appear on the show she helped create more than 18 years ago.

 In May 2011, the last episode of "The Oprah Winfrey Show" aired.
 In the 25 years since the show has been nationally syndicated, Oprah has made herself a singular force in television and popular culture.